 - Avoid excess alcohol.

-How Is Malnutrition Treated?
+How is Malnutrition after Weight Surgery Treated?

-What Are the Signs of Dehydration after Gastric Sleeve Surgery?
+What are the Signs of Dehydration after Gastric Sleeve Surgery?

-After any type of weight loss surgery, the new diet plan does not allow for drinking with meals or for 30 minutes before and after mealtime.
+After any type of weight loss surgery, the new diet plan does not allow for drinking with meals or for 30 minutes before and after meal time.
 You are also working with a smaller stomach capacity so you may be asking “How do you prevent dehydration after gastric sleeve?”.
 By the time you feel thirsty, chances are your body is already partially dehydrated.

-- Dry mouth and feeling very thirsty;
+- Dry mouth and feeling very thirsty.

-- Lower urine production and urine darker in color;
+- Lower urine production and urine darker in color.

-- Dry skin that is slow to return to its position if you pinch it;
+- Dry skin that is slow to return to its position if you pinch it: